 How to claim the credit.
 To claim the credit, complete Form 8396 and attach it to your Form 1040.
-Include the credit in your total for Form 1040, line 52; be sure to check box a on that line.
+Include the credit in your total for Form 1040, line 53; be sure to check box c and write "Form 8396" on that line.

 Reducing your home mortgage interest deduction.
 If you itemize your deductions on Schedule A (Form 1040), you must reduce your home mortgage interest deduction by the amount of the mortgage interest credit shown on Form 8396, line 3.
-You must do this even if part of that amount is to be carried forward to 2010.
+You must do this even if part of that amount is to be carried forward to 2011.